peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

 ### package server <a class="lite" href="#package-server">&#8734;</a>

 Package server is probably the biggest and most important component of the toolkit.
+Ideally, we should be able to write our services as implementations of normal, nominal Go interfaces, and delegate integration with the environment to the server package.
-It should encode and enforce conventions for server-side concerns, like health checks, system-wide request tracing, connection management, backpressure and throttling, and so on.
+The package should encode and enforce conventions for server-side concerns, like health checks, system-wide request tracing, connection management, backpressure and throttling, and so on.
 For each of those topics, it should provide interfaces for different, pluggable strategies.
 It should integrate with [service discovery](#service-discovery),